 When salespeople complete the pre-onboarding curriculum, their managers will receive an email notification, or a management dashboard will be updated with the results.
 After salespeople take tests for each subject in their curriculum, the score is sent to their managers and automatically updated in their HR records.

 Sales training can belong to several departments.
 For example, if the sales-enablement training methodology and platform being used is recognized as the best practice, then the HR department can easily argue that sales-enablement training should be folded into its responsibilities to drive corporate efficiency.
 The sales team can argue that sales-enablement training has unique requirements that only apply to sales and, therefore, the sales function should retain the ownership of the entire effort.
-The marketing team can make the case that a big chunk of sales training content comes from the marketing team, therefore, it should be run by marketing.
+The marketing team can make the case that a big chunk of sales training content comes from the marketing team, therefore, marketing should run it.
 Organizational structures and roles and responsibilities will continue to morph as markets, customers, buying habits, and technology evolve.

 Who should own sales training?

 I have seen the sales-enablement training function report to marketing, sales, sales operations, HR, and even product teams.
 In some companies, sales training might be put under HR because one of the more important responsibilities of sales enablement is training, and HR is responsible for hiring and training company-wide.

 Amy Pence, sales-enablement manager at Alteryx, reported to the sales team.
 Then, her team was moved from Sales to HR to scale her best practices across the corporation.
 In some cases, subject-matter experts or product engineers are responsible for creating product training for the sales team.
 Therefore, the training function is incorporated into the product teams.
 Emma Hitzke, Senior Marketing Manager for Intel’s IoT division, leads a sales-enablement team that reports to one of the product groups.

 So, it depends on the budget, timelines, skillsets, resources, senior management direction, and even the maturity of the sales organization.
 Even after taking these factors into consideration, ongoing adjustments have to be made based on a changing external environment as well as the fact that sales enablement itself is still evolving.